Yuri Visual Novel Review: Ne No Kami Part 2

 Len was a normal high school girl.
 Now, she’s the Chosen One destined to end the war between humans and spirits.

 The humans have one trump card against the spirits (called ayakashi in Japanese).
 The cute lesbian Uzume has a super power that lets her nuke all spirits back into the afterlife.
 The drama is that she’s certain to die in the ritual.
 Learning this, her lesbian lover Len hatches a plan to selfishly save her girlfriend’s life in exchange for dooming the world.

 The ayakashi are intelligent, and never cruel.
 Even as they pose an existential threat to humanity, they’re not pursuing the extinction of civilization.
 It’s simply a side-effect of their open-borders immigration agenda.
 The ayakashi want to bring their God to the world, and make it habitable for themselves.
 The Kunai Organization, under the command of the Japanese government, is the border security.
 I’m summarizing, because the story utterly fails at keeping things simple.
 Down the line, you learn that there are factions within factions with traitors and infiltrators among them, these groups and individuals bearing their own shady agendas.
-Don’t worry, the mess will be cleaned up as the bodies pile up.

 All the girls from the first Ne No Kami are present.
 Len, Shino, Ruka, and Suzume remain the central figures of the drama.
 The story frequently switches perspectives between the four main girls, but also the perspectives of the side cast.
 You can just barely keep up with the madness, thanks to the game showing a transitional image of the girls’ portraits.